xCamou/Camou_autoDoorlock/README.md

 In the config.lua any number of doors can be created with their own times.

-To use this script, ox_doorlock is required.
+To use this script, ox_doorlock & ox_lib is required.
+ox_lib only for notify´s.

 Updates:
 1.1.